dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 and interesting bioinformatic problem.
 I have written a freely available web tool for *spa* typing MRSA based on sequence, at
 <http://fortinbras.us/spaTyper>.
 The project I am entertaining involves
-making spaTyper even more widely useful, by expanding its mandate and its functionality, by
+making spaTyper even more widely useful, expanding its mandate and its functionality by

 -   Extending *spa*Typer's underlying repeat database to allow repeat typing at other genes that exhibit similar behavior